Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ## **Technologies Used** <a name="technologies"></a>

-This static website has been built using the following core technologies:
+This website has been built using the following core technologies:

 ##### Core Coding languages